Actcheng/100-days-of-code/log.md

 **Freecodecamp challenges completed:** 514 / 1409

+### Day 023: January 26, 2019

+**Today's Progress:** Working on Dinosaurus Island in Sequence Model offered by #deeplearning.ai.
+Attended the "Women in Machine Learning" meetup organized by @__MLT__

+**Thoughts:** Got stuck at the np.clip part... kind of low-level mistake.
+My mouse lost battery so I am coding using Mac, on my bed.
+How tiring it is.

+**Link to work:** None

+### Day 022: January 25, 2019

+**Today's Progress:** Completed on "Building a recurrent neural network - step by step" Assignment in Sequence Model offered by #deeplearning.ai.

+**Thoughts:** Haven't looked at the backward propagation part yet.

+**Link to work:** None

 ### Day 021: January 24, 2019

 **Today's Progress:** Working on "Building a recurrent neural network - step by step" Assignment in Sequence Model offered by #deeplearning.ai.